 It is this ease and speed of reproduction which has helped the species become so prolific and successful around the world, and such a troublesome weed!

 Dandelions in cooking and in medicine?

-All parts of the dandelion plant can be used in cooking.
-The most common being the leaves, which are slightly bitter-tasting and often used in salads.
+All parts of the dandelion plant are used in cooking.
+The most common being the leaves.
+These bitter-tasting and often used in salads.
 They are rich in vitamins and minerals and can be eaten raw, but are best lightly cooked.

 There are a number of drinks that can be made from dandelions, including wine, coffee from the ground roots and the famous favourite dandelion and burdock beer.

 Dandelion has a number of medicinal effects.
 These include aiding digestion, a mosquito repellent and the root is an effective diuretic.

 There are many tales in history about the mysterious effects of the dandelion.
 Have a look around the web to explore some if its supposed mystery powers.
 This Herbalist page is a good starting point.

 Dandelions are one of the most common weeds to arrive in your garden thankfully it’s also one of the easiest to control.
 If there are only one or two plants, then hand-weeding is an option (make sure you dig out all of the root though!).
 If you have allowed your lawn to go to meadow and it seems to be mostly dandelions most lawn weedkillers will take care of it without problems.

 The Lawn Man

 - Main Photo – CC Image by a.afleck on Flickr